abedsada/Portfolio-Website/README.md

 * This is an interactive website, where javascript was introduced along with DOM events.
 * This is a responsive website.
 * This is an Off-Platform Project which was created using Visual Studio Code and Chrome DevTools.
-* https://unsplash.com was the main resource for the images.

 You can see the project thorugh this link:https://abedsada.github.io/Portfolio-Website/ (the site is under construction)